 Hakodate Meijikan

-Step back in time at Hakodate Meijikan, a beautiful red-brick building constructed in 1911 (Meiji 44) as the former Hakodate Post Office.
-With its spacious, open atrium and elegant historic design, the building offers a unique atmosphere that blends Meiji-era charm with modern shopping.
+Step back in time at Hakodate Meiji-kan, a beautiful red-brick building constructed in 1911 as the former Hakodate Post Office.
+Carefully preserved to retain its original form, the building blends Meiji-era charm with modern shopping, creating a unique and inviting atmosphere with its spacious, open atrium.

-Carefully preserved to retain its original form, Hakodate Meijikan now functions as a nostalgic shopping mall.
-Inside, you'll find a delightful selection of music boxes, glassware, teddy bears, and other handcrafted items—making it a perfect spot to find one-of-a-kind souvenirs and gifts.
+Inside, you’ll discover a delightful selection of music boxes, glassware, teddy bears, and other handcrafted items—perfect for finding one-of-a-kind souvenirs and gifts.

 - * Please note that the text shown on this page includes machine translations.